 Hats off to whomever developed the team logo because the fans really seem to respond to it.
 At no other minor league venue have I seen such a large percentage of fans sporting the team's gear.

-Lake Elsinore is in a great location, central to both San Diego and Los Angeles.
-The stadium can be accessed via the 15 freeway or Route 74.
-Once fans have arrived in Lake Elsinore, simply follow Diamond Drive the whole way to the ballpark.
+The nice thing about Lake Elsinore is that it is centrally located between San Diego and Los Angeles.
+The Diamond can be accessed either via the 15 freeway or Route 74.

 Once you begin to drive inland in Southern California, there aren't many bodies of water to be found.
 Lake Elsinore is one of the few exceptions and not too far from this body of water is a minor league franchise that is quenching the thirst for baseball fans in the area.